alexwishart/SwiftPersistenceTutorial/README.md

 </a>
 </p>

-This tutorial builds upon a server and application created by following the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial.
+This tutorial builds upon the server and application created by following the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial.
 These instructions demonstrate how to add a PostgreSQL database to the FoodTracker server using [Swift-Kuery](https://github.com/IBM-Swift/Swift-Kuery) and [Swift-Kuery-PostgreSQL](https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL) so data persists between server restarts.

 ## Pre-Requisites:
-This tutorial follows on from the FoodTracker Application and server created by following the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial.
-If you have completed the FoodTracker Backend there are no further pre-requisites.
+This tutorial follows on from the FoodTracker application and server created by following the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial.
+If you have completed FoodTrackerBackend there are no further pre-requisites.

 If you have not completed the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial follow the steps below to get started: